F. W. Taussig: Early life

 He was born on December 28, 1859, in St. Louis, Missouri, the son of William Taussig and Adele Wuerpel.
 His parents encouraged his literary and musical interests, and he played the violin at an early age.
 He was educated in the St. Louis public schools and at Smith Academy in that same city.
 He then went to Washington University in St. Louis but, after a year transferred to Harvard from where he graduated in 1879.

 He traveled in Europe for a year, taking some time to study economics at the University of Berlin.
 He then did graduate work at Harvard in law and economics while he was secretary to President Charles W. Eliot for some years.

-Teaching
+Taussig received a law degree in 1886.

+Career

-He got a law degree in 1886 and was appointed assistant professor at Harvard.
-He became professor of economics in 1892, and he remained at Harvard for the balance of his professional career except for several years spent in federal service and some time spent traveling in Europe recovering from a nervous disorder.
+In 1886, Taussig was appointed assistant professor at Harvard.
+He became professor of economics in 1892 and later became the chair of the economics department.
+He remained at Harvard for the balance of his professional career except for several years spent in federal service.

+At Harvard, he sponsored the Undergraduate Society of Economics.
+Under his leadership, the society merged with the Economics Society of the University of Wisconsin to form The Order of Artus (Omicron Delta Gamma), a men's honorary fraternity for economics, on May 7, 1915.

+He was the editor of the Quarterly Journal of Economics from 1889 to 1890 and from 1896 to 1935, president of the American Economic Association in 1904 and 1905.

+He was the chair of the United States Tariff Commission from 1917 to 1919.
+In March 1919, he was called to Paris to advise in the adjustment of commercial treaties, and in November, on invitation of Woodrow Wilson, he attended the second industrial conference in Washington, DC, for promoting peace between capital and labor.
+He was a strong supporter of the League of Nations.

+Taussig was elected a member of both the American Academy of Arts and Sciences and the American Philosophical Society.
+The successor to his chair at Harvard was Joseph Schumpeter.